benchub/rotten/README.md

 2. You are ok with how pg_stat_statments records queries.
 For example, the buckets it groups queries by is based on the parse tree of the query, not the query itself.
-   While the query the module shows includes comments, those are just the comments that the first query for that bucket had - subsequent queries the the same parse tree but different comments will count towards the totals of the bucket, but their comments are lost.
+   While the query the module shows includes comments, those are just the comments that the first query for that bucket had - subsequent queries having the same parse tree but different comments will count towards the totals of the bucket, but their comments are lost.
 3. You are ok with a SQL prompt as a UI for now.
-4. You will have a role on your monitored dbs called "rotten-observer" and it will call some security definer functions in a "dba" schema.
+4. You will have a role on your monitored dbs called "rotten-observer" and it will call some security definer functions (to query and reset pg_stat_statments in a "dba" schema.
-5. Your monitored databases have distinct identifiers of some kind (fqdn, IP, etc) as well as some logical identification.
+5. Your monitored databases have distinct identifiers of some kind (fqdn, IP, etc) as well as some logical identification ("the master production server").

 How to use it
 =============